ValentinAebi/ranger-examples/replication-instructions.md

 docker run -it aebiv/ranger-image
 ```

+**Note**: This image was built on an x64-based machine.
+On MacOS, you will probably need to add the `--platform linux/amd64` option.

+You may want to perform the following sanity checks:
+- `javac -version` should output `javac 25.0.3`
+- `scalac -version` should output `Scala compiler version 3.8.2 -- Copyright 2002-2026, LAMP/EPFL`.

 3. To type-check all Licorne and Scala examples at once, navigate to the `scripts` directory:
 ```sh
 cd /opt/ranger-examples/scripts/